-A: Joining National or your local chapter allows us to better communicate on common concerns, share and spread information.
+A: Joining National or supporting your local chapter allows everyone to better communicate on common concerns, share and spread information.
 It also provides us as faculty the power and safety we need to win effective changes.
 Large numbers of faculty standing together on an issue is more effective than a few isolated voices.

 Q: What are the common topics discussed in the chapter?

 A: We are here to educate faculty on their rights but also to listen to their concerns and act on it.
 Some of our main considerations are academic freedom, shared governance (active involvement of faculty in decision-making processes and priority-setting), transparency, work load, job security… Our members decide the issues to discuss and be involved in.

 Q: I thought that the Faculty Senate was the faculty voice on campus, how different is AAUP from the Senate?

 A: We do work closely with the Senate (whose voice is only advisory) and collaborate on many occasions, but AAUP is an independent association, not related to the university.
 In our chapter, all members are necessary and have a voice and everyone can join without going through an election process as Senators do.

 Q: I’m sold!
 How can I become more involved in the chapter?